Note: This post has been updated to reflect changes in SAT beginning March 2016 (aka the New SAT).

 Experiment, experiment, experiment

 To find out which approach works best for you, try varying up your approaches during practice tests.
 That way you’ll get a sense of what feels natural for you.
 Perhaps, you might get flustered flipping around through passages looking for the one that you think is easiest.
 In that case, this approach not be for you.
 On the other, if reading the questions first on difficult passages makes you end up being even more confused by the passage, then perhaps that isn’t the way for you.
-Again, try out those approaches to find what’s most natural.
+Again, try out those approaches to find what’s most natural (the Magoosh free SAT study guide can help you with this).
 That way, maybe even the long-difficult passage won’t seem quite so long, or difficult.